cmpd6/cmpd6.github.io/_minisymposia/ecological-and-epidemiological-models-with-dispersal.md

  The purpose of this minisymposium is to bring together researchers to present recent advances on ecological and epidemiological models with dispersal.

+### Speakers

+- Azmy S. Ackleh (confirmed), University of Louisiana at Lafayette
+- Stephen Cantrell (confirmed), University of Miami
+- Paul Salceanu (confirmed), University of Louisiana at Lafayette
+- Amy Veprauskas (confirmed), University of Louisiana at Lafayette